-At Robinson of England, the traditional method of Hand Dying has been at the forefront of our individuality, and an undeniable attribute to the Chesterfield’s long lasting relationship to British craftsmanship.
+At Robinson of England, the traditional method of Hand Dying has been at the forefront of our individuality, and an undeniable attribute to the long lasting relationship between the Chesterfield Sofa and British craftsmanship.

 Hours upon hours are spent each week in our workshop, and with an abundant range of dyes, and an extensive knowledge of techniques specific to hand dying, we are able to accomplish a finish that merits the quality of what lies underneath.

 Each dye has a unique relationship to the other, and by using different undercoats or applications, the furniture becomes a canvas as broad as the customers imagination.
 The eccentric approach to our ‘Wilmington' in Antique Gold pays tribute to the effectiveness of Hand Dying.
 Defined pleats and the bold tones of dye, brings the traditional together with ‘the new’.
 Making it a ‘go to’ in the pursuit of a statement piece.